Kentucky governor: No place for antisemitism in Kentucky

 “There is no place for antisemitism in Kentucky,” the Democratic governor wrote on his official Twitter account.
 “Not in our communities and not in our government.
 We are all equal and wonderful parts of Team Kentucky where we love our neighbors as ourselves.”

-The outcry hit a crescendo after Rep. Danny Bentley commented Wednesday on the Holocaust and his perception of the sexual habits of Jewish women.
-He spoke during a long House debate on legislation to regulate the dispensing of abortion pills.
+The outcry hit a crescendo after Rep. Danny Bentley commented Wednesday on the Holocaust and his perception of the sexual habits of Jewish women during a long House debate on legislation to regulate the dispensing of abortion pills.

-During a committee hearing last month, Rep. Walker Thomas and Sen. Rick Girdler both used the phrase “Jew them down” in reference to a state lease agreement.
+During a committee hearing last month, Rep. Walker Thomas and Sen. Rick Girdler both used an anti-Jewish slur that drew criticism from some of the same Jewish groups.

 All three legislators later apologized for their remarks, but Jewish groups said the comments exposed a problem that should be addressed.
 The groups offered to provide training to legislators about understanding and combating antisemitism.